burst-apps-team/burst-wiki/faq.md

 **4**)*' Where can I buy, sell, or trade Burst for other coins, tokens, or fiat currencies?*'

-A list of exchanges is maintained on <https://www.reddit.com/r/burstcoin/> (on the right, ‘Exchanges’ tab) the biggest at the moment are Bittrex and Poloniex, some offer direct Fiat-to-Burst purchase ([<https://indacoin.com>](https://indacoin.com/) for example)
+A list of exchanges is maintained at <https://www.burst-coin.org/exchanges>.
+The largest exchanges are currently Bittrex and Poloniex.
+Direct Fiat-to-Burst purchases are available at [<https://indacoin.com>](https://indacoin.com/)

 **5) If I use SSD’s would I make more money?**